 We know it can be difficult to contemplate going home to a warm bed when others aren’t so fortunate.
 Focus on the positive outcomes that happen on the day and how small steps are helping.

 You don’t need to be concerned about safety.
 Security is on-site and provided by the venue and we also have a Safety Officer moving about on the day.
 First Aid are located near the Information Desk and Police have been notified of the event.

 We are more than happy for volunteers to take photos of themselves with their team and share the love.
 But please, refrain from taking photos of our guests.
 We will have a professional photographer on-site on the day, asking permission to take photos of guests as and when appropriate.

 Everyone participates in Hunter Homeless Connect Day for their own reasons.
 You’ll find yourself working alongside people from all walks of life.
 Some have been before, some haven’t.
 Some of our volunteers have first attended as guests of Hunter Homeless Connect Day and now give back by volunteering.
 What we all share is a desire to help others and to make this event happen.
 So, don’t be afraid to introduce yourself, you’re all part of a compassionate community and connections made here could become friends for life.

 It’s not uncommon to walk away from Hunter Homeless Connect Day feeling like we aren’t doing enough as a community… as a country.
 There are many other ways you can make a difference outside of this annual event.
 You can sign the Newcastle & Hunter Ending Homelessness Pledge and become an advocate for people experiencing homelessness.
 If you own a business, you could join the Connecting the Hunter Program.
 Keep an eye on the website and Facebook page for more information.

-Disclaimer: Data you submit via this form, may be shared with third party coordinators from the City of Newcastle who will be assisting with the allocation of tasks on the day of the event.
+Disclaimer: Data you submit via this form, may be shared with the HHCD Event Coordinator (employed by Home in Place) and third party volunteer hub leaders who will be assisting with the registration of service providers for the event.